-ONE LAW FOR THE RICH . . . .
+ONE LAW FOR THE RICH

 Mr. J. H. Norton, the Chairman of the bench ordered £5 damages against each of the 509 haulage hands.
-The could be done, than by the defendants were ordered to pay the money at the rate of £1 per week for over sixteens, and 10/- per week for under sixteens.
+The defendants were ordered to pay the money at the rate of £1 per week for over sixteens, and 10/- per week for under sixteens.

-Milling round outside the courtyard at the conclusion of the case, the lads all expressed the conclusion that they had been victimised and that there was one law for the rich, the coal-

-Continued on page 2 col.3.
+Milling round outside the courtyard at the conclusion of the case, the lads all expressed the conclusion that they had been victimised and that there was one law for the rich, the coal-Continued on page 2 col.3.